Wildlander-mod/Support/Docs/FAQ.md

 ## My Lantern/Tent is asking me where I’d like it equipped

-This is due to a bad ID, breaking down your lantern and recrafting it in the crafting ledger usually fixes your lantern, crafting your own tents from the crafting ledger is advised for tents
+This is due to a bad ID, breaking down your lantern and recrafting it in the crafting ledger usually fixes your lantern, if you have the craftsman perk it's advisable to make your own, if you don't just purchase a new tent from any vendor.

 ___

 ## How do I re-enable menus pausing?

 SkyrimSouls.ini controls which functions pause the game.
 You can edit the INI file from Mod Organiser.
 Right click the `Ultimate Skyrim 4.0.6 hf2` mod in the left pane -> Information -> ini files tab.

+___

+## Can I remove/disable mod X?

+Many mods have a Mod Configuration Menu (MCM) where they can be turned off.
+Also, some mods are considered optional, so they can be disabled or uninstalled in Mod Organizer.
+For a list of optional mods refer to the official mod list page https://www.ultimateskyrim.com/master-modlist.
+If you remove an optional mod that has an esp plugin, you will need to run the Reqtificator and possibly Automatic Variants patcher.
+Refer to the manual installation guide for detailed steps.

+___